dreamyoak/WiFi-Password-Retriever/README.md

 ## 🚀 Features

 - 🔒 Retrieve Wi-Fi passwords programmatically from devices.
-- 💻 Supported programming languages: C++, C#, Go, JavaScript, PHP, Perl, PowerShell, Python, Rust.
+- 💻 Supported programming languages: C++, C#, Go, JavaScript, PHP, Perl, PowerShell, Python, Rust, Java.
 - 🚀 Simple and easy-to-use code snippets for each language.
 - 🔧 Suitable for integration into applications, scripts, or security auditing tools.

 ## 📝 Description

-WiFi Password Retrieve provides code snippets in popular programming languages like C++, C#, Go, JavaScript, PHP, Perl, PowerShell, Python, and Rust.
+WiFi Password Retrieve provides code snippets in popular programming languages like C++, C#, Go, JavaScript, PHP, Perl, PowerShell, Python, and Rust, Java.
 These snippets enable users to extract Wi-Fi passwords from different platforms and operating systems, facilitating automation and convenience.

 The project aims to assist developers, network administrators, and security professionals who need to retrieve saved Wi-Fi passwords without manual intervention.
 By utilizing the code snippets specific to their preferred programming language, users can easily incorporate the functionality into their own applications, scripts, or security auditing tools.